What is free bleeding, really?

 So, if you’re thinking about giving free bleeding a shot, consider not only the physical and financial benefits but also the psychological impact.

-Of course, there are certain logistical considerations to keep in mind when free bleeding (i.e. laundry, washing, not staining your brand-new couch).
+Of course, there are certain logistical considerations to keep in mind when free bleeding (i.e. laundry, washing machine, not staining your brand-new couch).
 However, with a confident mindset and a couple of spare towels at your side, there’s nothing to fear.

 We should point out that many people around the world free bleed not by choice, but out of necessity.
-Period poverty is a widespread phenomenon that impacts anyone who lacks the financial resources to obtain period products.
+Period poverty is a widespread phenomenon that impacts anyone who experiences lack of access to the financial resources to obtain period products.
 Affected groups range from school-aged youth to individuals living in impoverished countries to the homeless and the incarcerated.

 chill pill stress supplement